emmachase/rawterm/README.md

 }
 ```

 Most options are turned off by default (meaning that RawTerm will actively turn off those features in the terminal).
-But a select few are not for sensibility reasons.
+But a select few are not for sensibility reasons:

-Signal Processing is left on by default to avoid situations where the user can't exit the program.
+- Signal Processing is left on by default to avoid situations where the user can't exit the program.
 Only turn this off once you've implemented a sane way to exit your program.

-Ouptut Carriage Return Processing is left on by default because generally you don't want to have to do `print("abc\r")`.
+- Ouptut Carriage Return Processing is left on by default because generally you don't want to have to do `print("abc\r")`.

-Read Timeout is disabled (set to 0) by default because it causes `io.read` to return `nil` on timeouts which may be unexpected behavior.
+- Read Timeout is disabled (set to 0) by default because it causes `io.read` to return `nil` on timeouts which may be unexpected behavior.